Gamify-IT/docs/dev-manuals/services/overworld/set-up-npcs.md

 ## Overview

 NPCs are used to impart knowledge to the player.
-The course creator can set dialogues and texts to help the player to complete minigames.
-Once a player approached an NPC, he can talk to him as often as he likes to.
+The lecturer can set dialogues and texts to help the player to complete minigames.
+A player can talk to an NPC as often as he likes to.

 ## How to add a NPC